leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

 Blob
-   Pushes mesh outward or inward into a spherical shape with settings to control the amount of pinching at the edge of the sphere.
+   Pushes mesh outward or inward into a spherical shape with settings to control the amount of magnification at the edge of the sphere.

 Crease :kbd:`Shift-C`
    Creates sharp indents or ridges by pushing or pulling the mesh, while pinching the vertices together.